MicrosoftDocs/globalization/globalization/fonts-layout/font-support.md

 Many additional fonts are available for Desktop and Server, including all other fonts from previous releases.
 However, not all of these fonts are preinstalled by default in all images.
 In order to make disk usage and font choices more relevant to users according to the languages that they use, many fonts were moved into optional, on-demand packages.
-These packages are designed around the different scripts that fonts are primarily intended to support, and most are installed automatically by Windows Update when the associated languages are enabled in language settings (for example, by enabling a keyboard).

-Any of these optional font packages can also be installed manually by any user in Settings.
-One package isn't triggered automatically but can be added by enabling it in Settings.
+These packages are designed around the different scripts that fonts are primarily intended to support.
+Windows Update installs most of these packages automatically when the associated languages are enabled in language settings (for example, by enabling a keyboard).
+However, you can install any of the optional font packages manually in Settings.
+The Pan-European Supplemental Fonts package isn't triggered automatically but can be added by enabling it in Settings.

 To add font packages manually, go to Settings &gt; System &gt; Installed apps &gt; Manage optional features.

 The following are the optional font packages that are automatically installed based on changes to language settings: